When migrating data from an old cluster to a new cluster, Cluster Linking

 Step 6: Restart producers and consumers

-Restart your producers and remaining consumers on the new cluster.
+STOPPED state, you can restart producers and consumers to them on the new cluster.

 You have now moved your topics, producers, and consumers to a new cluster.